There are now 3 possible online modes for units:

 - Students are able to (1) discuss issues of current relevance to finance professionals; (2) explain how the current issues covered in the unit impact the functional areas of finance covered in the core units; and (3) develop research skills to investigate the current and future issues confronting finance professionals.

-- Indicative assessments in this unit are as follows: (1) online assessment - quizzes and (2) online assessment - short assignments.
+- Indicative assessments in this unit are as follows: (1) tests; (2) group project; and (3) individual assignment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)